Match each equation with its polar graph from choices A–D.r = cos... | Channels for Pearson+

 Graphing Polar Equations

 Graphing polar equations involves plotting points based on the values of 'r' for various angles 'θ'.
-For 'r = cos 3θ', the graph will exhibit a rose pattern with three petals, as the coefficient of 'θ' determines the number of petals.
-Understanding how to sketch these graphs requires familiarity with the periodic nature of trigonometric functions.
+The graph of 'r = cos 2θ' will exhibit a rose curve with petals, where the number of petals is determined by the coefficient of 'θ'.
+Understanding how to interpret and sketch these graphs is crucial for matching equations to their corresponding polar graphs.

 Recommended video: